Skip to content

 • East-to-west across Fargo, North Dakota

-Running Meshtastic, the node functioned as an always-on router, dramatically reducing dead zones and improving message delivery for all handheld nodes in the mesh.
-Once installed, overall network stability improved immediately.
+Running Meshtastic, the node functioned as an always-on router, dramatically cutting dead zones and improving message delivery for every handheld on the mesh.
+Once it was up, overall network stability improved immediately.

-We also flashed MeshCore onto the same hardware.
-The transition was seamless, and the device performed just as well as a MeshCore repeater, handling multi-hop routing without issues.
-The hardware clearly supports both firmware ecosystems without compromise.
+We then flashed MeshCore onto the same hardware.
+The transition was clean.
+The device performed just as well as a MeshCore repeater, handling multi-hop routing without trouble.
+The hardware supports both firmware ecosystems without compromise.

-The value here isn’t speed - it’s reliability.
-Latency and throughput behaved exactly as expected for LoRa: short delays measured in seconds, but consistent delivery even at the edge of usable range.
+The value here isn’t speed.
+It’s reliability.
+Latency and throughput behaved exactly as expected for LoRa: short delays measured in seconds, consistent delivery even at the edge of usable range.

 Power performance has been outstanding.

-The combination of extremely low power draw from the RAK19003 module and steady solar input made power management a non-issue.
-Once installed, we didn’t need to touch it.
+The combination of low draw from the RAK19003 module and steady solar input made power management a non-issue.
+Once installed, we didn’t touch it.

 Yeti Wurks internals close-up